Stranger Things season 3: Marketing

 Promotion for the third season began with the first day of production, when Netflix released a video featuring the cast as they met for the season's first script read-through.
 On July 16, 2018, the first teaser trailer for the season was released.
 The teaser, which is the first to feature footage shot for the new season, is styled as an in-universe commercial for the newly built Starcourt Mall, one of the main settings for the season's events.
 The "commercial" lists some of the stores found in the mall as well as restaurants in the "state-of-the-art" food court, and closes with Steve (Joe Keery) and Robin (Maya Hawke) saying "Ahoy!" during a short plug for one of the food court's establishments, an ice cream parlor called Scoops Ahoy.
-On December 9, 2018, during an appearance at the 2018 Comic Con Experience at the São Paulo Expo in São Paulo, Brazil, Noah Schnapp, Sadie Sink, and Caleb McLaughlin presented a new teaser which revealed the titles of the eight episodes in the new season.
+On December 9, 2018, during an appearance at the 2018 Comic Con Experience at the São Paulo Expo in São Paulo, Brazil, Noah Schnapp, Sadie Sink, and Caleb McLaughlin presented a new teaser which revealed the titles of the season's eight episodes.
 Hours later, the teaser was released online across all of the official Stranger Things social media accounts.

 On December 31, pedestrians in New York City's Times Square noticed a video playing on a loop advertising a special announcement "sponsored" by the Starcourt Mall.
 According to the video, the announcement was slated to be aired on the fictional ABC network affiliate WIYZ.
 At midnight EST, Netflix released a new teaser announcing the release date of the season to be July 4, 2019.
 The teaser utilized footage from Dick Clark's New Year's Rockin' Eve 1984, specifically the countdown to the New Year.
 As the countdown commenced, the video slowly turned upside down and became fuzzy, and Mike could be heard calling out for Eleven as the video cut in between different recordings of computers running MS-DOS.
-The season's first poster, featuring a menacing creature slowly approaching the cast while they're enjoying Independence Day festivities, was released concurrently with the teaser.
+The season's first poster, featuring a menacing creature slowly approaching the cast while they are enjoying Independence Day festivities, was released concurrently with the teaser.

 On March 19, 2019, the official Stranger Things social media accounts posted a short clip of rats scurrying through a dilapidated industrial area with the caption "It's almost feeding time."
 This turned out to be a prelude to the release of stills and the first official trailer the next day on March 20.
 The trailer quickly became the most-viewed video on Netflix's YouTube channel, amassing 22 million views in the first week of its release.
 On May 21, the first clip from the season was released in tandem with cast posters.
 The clip, which features Billy flirting with Karen Wheeler at the local pool, includes notable references to the early-1980s comedy films Caddyshack and Fast Times at Ridgemont High.
 Netflix released the final trailer on June 20, 2019.